cirept/QA_Toolbox/docs/HowToUpdate.md

 It is a requirement to get a passing grade by **Codacy**.
 > For more info on Codacy, please check out their [site](https://www.codacy.com/product).

-For this project we are using **ESLint rules** and **Codacy** has been set up using said ESLint rules.
-The rules are may be strict at first, but you will get used to writing code with rules.  ***These rules help create quality code that is easy to maintain AND make it easy for humans to read.***  There are also "best practice" rules as well to ensure that everyone is using good habits while writing code.

 > This may take long depending on the quality of code that was written.